Neighbourhood safety help and support

 Our experience has shown us that working with partners is essential to reduce antisocial behaviour and make people feel safer and more secure.

-We work closely with agencies and partnerships, like the police, Sunderland City Council, Wearside Women in Need, and the Safer Sunderland Partnership.
+We work closely with agencies and partnerships, like the police, Sunderland City Council, Wearside Women in Need, ManKind, and the Safer Sunderland Partnership.
 This allows us to develop a shared understanding of responsibilities with one another.

 Our most important partner is our customers and our neighbourhoods.
 We will listen to what people tell us and get involved with neighbourhoods to help:

 - prevent and reduce antisocial behaviour